Royal-lobster/Takeover/CONTRIBUTING.md

-# Contributing to TakeOver 🎉
+# Contributing to InstallKit 🎉

-Thank you for your interest in contributing to TakeOver!
+Thank you for your interest in contributing to InstallKit!
 We welcome contributions from everyone, whether it's adding new apps, fixing bugs, improving documentation, or suggesting new features.

 ## 📋 Table of Contents